dcomp-leris/p4-multiqueue/README.md

 sudo ./run_int.sh
 ```

-This will get mininet to raise the topology specified above, with 2 hosts and 2 switches and with a simple INT based on <a href=“https://github.com/dcomp-leris/InbandNetworkTelemetry-P4“>this link</a>.
+This will get mininet to raise the topology specified above, with 2 hosts and 2 switches and with a simple INT based on [this link](https://github.com/dcomp-leris/InbandNetworkTelemetry-P4).

 With the mininet working, you can start to send packets using the send.py file on host 1 and to receive packets using the receive.py file on host 2.
 That can be done like this: